 o Nehphesh is not translated soul 798 times.

 If “soul” were an immortal "immaterial, invisible part of man" (W. E. Vine, Expository Dictionary Of Old And New Testament Words), why is this Hebrew word that is translated soul also translated "living creature" when it is speaking of animals in Genesis 1:21; 1:24; 2:19; 9:10; 9:12; 9:15; 9:16 when the same Hebrew word (nehphesh) is translated "living soul" in Genesis 2:7 when it is speaking of a person?
-According to those that believe there is an immortal soul in a person a “living Creature” and a “living soul” are two completely difference beings.
-If this Hebrew word (nehphesh) were an immaterial, immortal living something that is in a person, it would also be an immaterial, immortal living something that is in animals.
+According to those that believe there is an immortal soul in a person a “living creature” and a “living soul” are two completely difference beings.
+If this Hebrew word (nehphesh) were an immaterial, immortal living something that is in a person, it would also be the same immaterial, immortal living something that is in animals.

-o All sea life are nehpheshs, are living beings
+o All sea life are nehpheshs, are living beings (souls)

-o All land life are nehpheshs, are living beings
+o All land life are nehpheshs, are living beings (souls)

-o And mankind are nehpheshs, are living beings
+o And mankind are nehpheshs, are living beings (souls)

 None of the three are inherent indestructible immortality beings; none have an immortal deathless “soul” dwelling in them.

-All four times that soul (nehphesh) is used in Genesis one it is used referring to animals Strong’s Hebrew word #5315—“a breathing creature, i.e. animal.”
-Not to a person.
+All four times that soul (nehphesh) is used in Genesis one it is used referring to animals Strong’s Hebrew word #5315 “a breathing creature, i. e., animal;” not to a person.
 Animals were souls, living beings, before any man existed; why did the translators deliberately hide the fact that it is the same word that they sometimes translated soul?

 o They translated it souls when it is speaking of people.